 - Setting up your tripod

-- Attach the accessory tray
+- · Attach the accessory tray

+- Attach the slow motion controls

 - Attach the optical tube to the mount

-- Attach the viewfinder
+- · Attach the viewfinder

-- Attach the diagonal mirror and eyepiece
+- Attach the diagonal prism and eyepiece

 - · Align the viewfinder

 Study the picture on the next page and become acquainted with the parts of your telescope.
-Then proceed to "Setting up your Tripod."
+Then proceed to "Setting up your tripod."